 Hunger is actually a larger threat than the coronavirus.

 With businesses closed, mandatory lock-down and food prices that tripled since last September, the majority of people are unable to buy food.
 When we learned about this situation, we focused on finding a way to help the children and families in the Mama Bakhita community survive until they can work again.
 These are the children and families I visit every winter when I am in Livingstone to work with the Mama Bakhita Center and the Zambezi Doll Company.
-Through my Zambian associate and program manager, Sydney Mwamba, we know first hand that their situation is desperate.
+Through my Zambian associate, the AACDP general manager in Zambia, we know first hand that their situation is desperate.

 Because the pandemic shut down most of our funding sources, last May we put out an emergency appeal for food relief for the Mama Bakhita families.
 Within a few days we raised $1800.
-Within a week, our General Manager, Sydney Mwamba, and Sister Clarina Ndona, head of the Mama Bakhita, with Henry Mubati, driver for Mama Bakhita, purchased and distributed a month’s worth of food to the 24 families.
-The $1800 purchased these items:
+Within a week, Sydney Mwamba (AACDP general manager), Sister Clarina Ndona (head of the Mama Bakhita) and Henry Mubati (driver for Mama Bakhita) purchased and distributed a month’s worth of food to the 24 families:

 2750 lbs.
 Cornmeal - $260